 In a paper published this month in the journal Astrobiology, UW doctoral student Rodrigo Luger and co-author Rory Barnes, research assistant professor, say the two forces could combine to transform uninhabitable “mini-Neptunes” — big planets in outer orbits with solid cores and thick hydrogen atmospheres — into closer-in, gas-free, potentially habitable worlds.

 Most of the stars in our galaxy are low-mass stars, also called M dwarfs.
 Smaller and dimmer than the sun, with close-in habitable zones, they make good targets for finding and studying potentially habitable planets.
-Astronomers expect to find many Earthlike and “super-Earth” planets in the habitable zones of these stars in coming years, so it’s important to know if they might indeed support life.
+Astronomers expect to find many Earthlike and “super-Earth” planets in the habitable zones of these stars in the coming years, so it’s important to know if they might indeed support life.

 Super-Earths are planets greater in mass than our own yet smaller than gas giants such as Neptune and Uranus.
 The habitable zone is that swath of space around a star that might allow liquid water on an orbiting rocky planet’s surface, perhaps giving life a chance.